Learn to see the world as it really is!

 When asked simple questions about global trends, we systematically get the answers so wrong that chimpanzees choosing answers randomly will consistently outguess journalists, investment bankers, and experts.
 The book shows you ten instincts that keep us from seeing the world factfully and how we can overcome them.
 For example the fear instinct (we pay more attention to scary things), the size instinct (single numbers often look more impressive than they are), or the gap instinct (most people fall between two extremes).

-One of the most educational books I have ever read!
+One of the most important books I have ever read!

 Those who gather fact-based information get along better, are less stressed and have a better idea of where the great opportunities of the future can be found.
 Reading this book will change your worldview.